asingh49/b2b-nav-study/README.md

 - TopBar achieved 14.7 percentage points (pp) higher completion.
 The large effect size (d = 0.80) confirms this isn't just statistically significant.
 It's a difference users would notice in practice.

 **What This Means for Users:**
 - A 14.7pp improvement translates to approximately 15% more users successfully completing tasks.
-For DataPulse's 10K enterprise users, this could mean ~1,500 additional successful task completions daily.
+For GridFlow's 10K enterprise users, this could mean ~1,500 additional successful task completions daily.
 The large effect size indicates users would experience noticeably smoother workflows, not marginal improvements.

 ---